ansible/ansible/docsite/rst/intro_windows.rst

                  - "stat_file.stat.size > 0"
                  - "stat_file.stat.md5"

 Again, recall that the Windows modules are all listed in the Windows category of modules, with the exception that the "raw", "script", and "fetch" modules are also available.
-These modules do not start with a "win_" prefix.
+These modules do not start with a "win" prefix.

 .. _windows_contributions: